Liquid Trace™ Hematology

 • Increased plasma cell mRNA markers CD138 and BCMA.

-• No evidence of mutations in KRAS, NRAS, ATM, ATR, MYC and DIS3.
+• No evidence of mutations in KRAS, NRAS, ATM, ATR, MYC, or DIS3.

 Discussion